Arrest made in subway derailment caused by train striking debris on tracks in Manhattan

 Police said an investigation revealed Harvard was seen throwing construction debris on the express track at the 8th Avenue and 14th Street train station around 8:15 a.m.

+After hours of suspensions, local service returned Sunday evening with delays, but the MTA late Sunday announced that full service was expected to be restored on the A/C/E lines by 5 a.m.
+Monday morning.

-The front of a train then derailed, the front wheels went off the rails as the train pulled into the station and struck the tossed metal plate, with the car scraping against columns, damaging them, and shredding the exterior of the train.
+In Sunday's apparent act of sabotage, the front wheels went off the rails as the train pulled into the station and struck the tossed metal plate, with the car scraping against columns, damaging them, and shredding the exterior of the train.

 "A northbound train came into contact with debris on the roadbed as it was pulling into the 14St-8th Av station resulting in a wheel leaving the track," NYCT Interim President Sarah Feinberg said in a statement.